CleverStack/node-seed/README.md

 ## Continuous integration

 	grunt + jasmine-node is what I usually use but there's lots of options here
+	Richard: (Grunt will work well as StealJS has a plugin for building the JS)

 ## End-to-end testing